incraigulous/contentful-laravel/README.md

 ####Caching
 All `GET` request results from the content delivery SDK are cached by default out of the box. `GET` request results from the management SDK are not cached to avoid update version conflicts.

-####Clearing your contentful cache via webhook
+####Clearing your Contentful cache via webhook
 You must have have provided your oAuth key in your contentful.php configuration file to create webhooks.
 To create a new webhook for the cacher to listen for use the Artisan command:

 `````
 php artisan contentful:create-webhook
 `````

 This will create a webhook in Contentful that will post to your `/contentful/flush` route on any content updates.
-The package provides that route for you automatically and will flush contentful items from your cache any time that route is posted to.
+The package provides that route for you automatically and will flush Contentful items from your cache any time that route is posted to.

 **Here's a trick:** The `/contentful/flush` route takes `get` or `post`, so you can clear your cache anytime by going to `/contentful/flush` in your browser.